Do I need an Independent Financial Adviser?

 Your home will almost certainly be your biggest ever purchase, and the greatest financial burden on you for most of your working life.
 Securing the right mortgage is vital, but it’s really just the first step.
-You’ll also have to service that mortgage – pay it off month by month – and many homeowners find they have little room to manoeuvre.
+You’ll also have to service that mortgage – pay it off month by month.
+Many homeowners find they have little room to manoeuvre.
 A financial adviser can create an overall financial plan for you, to ensure that you really can afford that property, and advise you on how you would manage if your circumstances were to change.

-You should really be saving into a pension from the day you start your career, so you’ll probably have one on the go by the time you buy your first home (see above).
+You should really be saving into a pension from the day you start your career.
+You’ll probably have one on the go by the time you buy your first home.
 But you need to take care that buying a home, or saving for one, doesn’t detract from your pension savings.
-It seems natural to prioritise short-term goals over long-term ones, but remember that the most effective pension saving takes place when you are young.
+It’s tempting to prioritise short-term goals over long-term ones.
+Remember that the most effective pension saving takes place when you are young.

 If you have a workplace pension, the scheme administrator will usually invest your contributions in a ‘default fund’ unless you specify otherwise.
-In most cases this fund won’t be ideal for your needs at this stage of your career, as you can afford to take more risks when retirement is a long way off.
-An IFA can look at your pension scheme and ensure it is invested in the most suitable funds – this can translate into a difference of many thousands of pounds in the long term.
+In some cases, this fund won’t be ideal for your needs if, for example, you are at the start of your career, as you can afford to take more risks when retirement is a long way off.
+A financial adviser looks at your pension scheme to ensure you are invested in the most suitable funds.
+This can translate into a difference of many thousands of pounds in the long term.

-If you have a private pension, such as a SIPP, then seeking advice is even more important to ensure that your investment choices are appropriate to your needs.
+If you have a private pension, then seeking advice is even more important to ensure that your investment choices are appropriate to your needs.

 Having a family

-According to the Centre for Economic and Business Research, the average cost of raising one child in the UK to the age of 18 is around £227,000 – only slightly less than the average UK house price.
+According to the Centre for Economic and Business Research, the average cost of raising one child in the UK to the age of 18 is around £227,000 – around the cost of the average UK house price.
 In other words, having a child is like taking out an extra mortgage, so requires similarly rigorous financial planning.
 An IFA can help you re-think not just your weekly and monthly spending, but also long-term plans such as investing for school and higher education.
 The good thing about childhood is it comes with some very predictable milestones, which is a great help when building an investment strategy.